-The First World War and the crisis surrounding mobilization helped initiate a re-evaluation of the public-private sector relationship.
-The war, the heated post-war debate over the structure of peace, the domestic scenes of turbulence over race, radicalism and labor all contributed to a form of retrenchment variously termed normalcy, isolationism or an end to progressivism.
+The First World War and the crisis surrounding mobilization helped initiate a re-evaluation of the state-private relationship.
+War, the heated post-war debate over the structure of peace, and the domestic scenes of turbulence over race, radicalism and labor all contributed to a form of retrenchment variously termed normalcy, isolationism or an end to progressivism.

-Those who believed that economic and social stability required expert knowledge and directed planning, found this era of foreign and domestic political retrenchment troubling.
-In response to the state's and the public's repudiation of leadership in planning, foundations, elites, philanthropists, and scholars formed coalitions to establish institutions to cultivate and disseminate expert social scientific knowledge.
-Applying the scientific paradigm to the social world, social science proponents hoped to discover the proper organization of society and economy and thus re-make the social order along more efficient, harmonious, and productive lines.
+To those who believed that expert knowledge and planning were essential to economic and social stability, this era of foreign and domestic political retrenchment was troubling.
+In response to the state and public's repudiation of leadership in planning, foundations, elites, philanthropists, and scholars formed coaliations and established institutions which would help cultivate and disseminate expert social scientific knowledge.
+The scientific paradigm of rigorous analysis of the natural organization of the physical world was applied to the social world.
+Social science proponents hoped to discover the proper organization of society and economy and thus re-make the social order along more efficient, harmonious, and productive lines.

-The process of creating social scientific expertise proceeded to develop solutions to issues of public import.
-The development of knowledge, expertise, and policy took place in foundation think tanks.
+The process of creating social scientific expertise proceeded as a private solution to issues of public import.
+The development of knowledge, expertise, and policy took place in non-statist institutions.
 Foundations and social scientists worked together to launch research projects and issue reports that were to provide the knowledge base for government to shape public policy.
-In this way the foundations that were the engines of philanthropic research envisioned a collaborative, advisory role in the running of the state.
+In this way, the foundations that were the engines of philanthropic research envisioned a collaborative, advisory role in the running of the state.

-This week's focus is the rise of social scientific and policy making institutes, such as the Social Science Research Council (SSRC), the Brookings Institution, and the National Bureau of Economic Research (NBER).
+This week analyzes the rise of social-scientific and policymaking institutes, such as the Social Science Research Council, Brookings, and the National Bureau of Economic Research.
 They served as critical centers in the creation of a new policy-making elite and dramatically altered the institutional balance in the making of public policy.